Office 365 Reports in the admin center - SharePoint activity

-As an Office 365 admin, the Reports dashboard shows you the activity overview across various Office 365 products in your organization.
+As an Microsoft 365 admin, the Reports dashboard shows you the activity overview across various products in your organization.
 It enables you to drill in to get more granular insight about the activities specific to each product.
-Check out the Activity Reports in the Microsoft 365 admin center.
+Check out the activity reports in the Microsoft 365 admin center.

 For example, you can understand the activity of every user licensed to use SharePoint by looking at their interaction with files.
 It also helps you to understand the level of collaboration going on by looking at the number of files shared.

 Some functionality is introduced gradually.
 This means that you may not yet see this feature or it may look different than what is described in the help articles.
 But don't worry - if you don't see it yet, it's coming soon!

 If you want to understand the amount of activity happening against each SharePoint site and the storage utilization, view the SharePoint site usage report.